sensorbee/docs/source/ref/stmts/select.rst

 ^^^^^^^^^^^^^^^^^

 The ``HAVING`` clause is an optional clause and placed after the ``GROUP BY`` clause.
-The ``HAVING`` clause has an condition and evaluate it for each group, instead of each tuple.
+The ``HAVING`` clause has a condition and evaluate it for each group, instead of each tuple.
 When ungrouped fields are used in the condition, they need to be in aggregate functions::